iomesh/docs/docs/iomesh-operations/cluster-operations.md

 ## Uninstall IOMesh storage cluster

-> **_/!\ Attention_: All data will be lost after you uninstall a IOMesh storage cluster, including PVCs created with IOMesh StorageClass.**
+> **_Attention_: All data will be lost after you uninstall an IOMesh storage cluster, including PVCs created with IOMesh StorageClass.**

-Run the following command to unistall a IOMesh cluster.
+Run the following command to uninstall an IOMesh cluster.

 > **_NOTE_: You may replace `iomesh` with your own name.**